Vancouver Travel Tips | The Best Travel Tips For Vancouver, Canada

 - Passports needed – if you are coming from another country including the USA, you do need a passport to enter the country.
 Once you arrive you will have to go through customs and immigration.
 Some countries may require a visa so please click here for more info.

 - Driving to Vancouver – if you are driving to Vancouver, there are a handful of border crossings and there are websites to check the crossing times.

 - By Airport – if you are flying into Vancouver International Airport, you will go through immigration and then pick up your luggage after you have cleared customs and immigration.
 At the airport, there is a currency exchange, ATM machines, stores, as well as a 7-11 on the bottom floor of the airport

-- If you are not taking a plane or driving, you can come via Amtrak, Rocky Mountaineer (usually May through October) via Washington State or by Quick Shuttle or Greyhound buses and come through the border by Washington State (I have not taken the train before but the bus and at the border, all passengers disembark the bus and go through immigration at the border crossing.
+- Other modes of transportation – if you come via Amtrak, Rocky Mountaineer (usually May through October) via Washington State or by Quick Shuttle or Greyhound buses and come through the border by Washington State (I have not taken the train before but the bus), all passengers disembark the bus and go through immigration at the border crossing.

 - I’ve not arrived via cruise ship so I am not sure what happens but I’m assuming there is some sort of immigration process when coming into the port of Vancouver (apologies for the lack of information).